 Don’t let your battery die on a Washington State Ferry

 It’s very common for batteries to die during a ferry crossing.
-Using lights or radios during the voyage, or not turning manual headlights off in the well-lit car deck can drain a battery quickly- trust me, I’ve done it!
+Using lights, radios, or headlights during the ride can drain a battery quickly.
+Trust me, I’ve done it!

-If your car won’t start on arrival, try not to panic- WSF has a protocol to get you started and off the vessel without delay.
+If your car won’t start on arrival, try not to panic- WSF has a plan to get your car started and off the vessel ASAP.

 What to do if your car won’t start on a ferry: